AeroMAPS/AeroMAPS/_sources/books/documentation_impacts.md

 Climate sustainability assessment can be performed using various methodologies.
 For example, carbon budgets which is an interesting concept used by the IPCC in the context of global warming mitigation strategies.
 It is defined as the maximum remaining cumulative CO<sub>2</sub> emissions that can be emitted to limit the temperature increase below a certain value (for example +1.5°C).
-For instance, Tab.X summarizes estimates of carbon budgets for different temperature rises.
+For instance, Tab.3 summarizes estimates of carbon budgets for different temperature rises.
 The emissions considered are calculated in a net way: they are the difference between gross anthropogenic CO<sub>2</sub> emissions and anthropogenic carbon sinks.
 Cumulative CO<sub>2</sub> emissions and mean temperature increase are linked by a quasi-linear relationship, which facilitates